raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. We will need some functions to be able to work with our overlays.
 If you would like to use our [pre-written overlay functions](code/overlay_functions.py), download a copy of the file and save it as `overlay_functions.py` **making sure to save it in your `allseeingpi` directory where the `allseeingpi.py` script is also saved**.
 If you would like to see a full explanation of what these functions do, or you would prefer to write them yourself, head to the [overlay functions explanation page](worksheet3.md) to find out how to do this, then resume the tutorial at the following step.

 1. In the `overlay_functions.py` file, find the comment `# EDIT THESE VALUES ------------------------`.
 You will need to change this code to specify two things
   - Set the `overlays_dir` to the directory where your overlays are stored.
-If you are following the resource exactly you will not need to change this
+If you are following this tutorial exactly you will not need to change this directory location.
   - Set the `overlays` to be a list of the filenames of the overlays (without extension), surrounded by quotes and separated by commas.
 For example if you had overlay images called `rock.png`, `paper.png` and `scissors.png` your line of code would look like this:

   ```python